-Take to the streets and celebrate in style at an event that attracts around 125,000 people all in high spirits (and mostly green painted faces) at London’s St. Paddy’s Parade.
+Take to the streets and celebrate in style at an event that attracts around 50,000 people all in high spirits (and mostly green-painted faces) at London’s St. Paddy’s Parade.
 You’ll be astounded at the pageantry, floats, marching bands and all the bells and whistles that come with this event.
 Not to mention the highly revered Irish Dancing Schools showing off their skills throughout.
 It’s an electric atmosphere you wouldn’t want to miss out on!

-Where: Sunday 17 March at 12pm, starting at Piccadilly and on towards Trafalgar Square.
+Where: Starting at Hyde Park Corner and on towards Trafalgar Square.

 St. Patrick’s Day Festival

-This quirky, Guinness crazed drinking destination is an ideal place for somewhere with plenty of character.
-The bar stalls are big pints of the black stuff, the walls are covered in Irish paraphernalia, not to mention the cool neon lighting and larger than life sized models of the pub’s namesake animal.
+This quirky, Guinness-crazed drinking destination is an ideal place for somewhere with plenty of character.
+The bar stools are big pints of the black stuff, the walls are covered in Irish paraphernalia, not to mention the cool neon lighting and larger-than-life-sized models of the pub’s namesake animal.
 It’s also Jason Momoa’s favourite place to drink in London; so if it’s good enough for Aquaman, it’s good enough for us!

 Where: Carlisle Street, just off Soho Square.

 The first thing you’ll notice is the sheer size of the place; this multi-storey Irish pub is cleverly decorated in a way that sells itself as a quaint and traditional drinking destination.
-However the floor to ceiling, wall length cabinets showcasing bottled beers and ales from around the world is something to be admired.
-There’s also the chance of seeing live music in the basement every Sunday afternoon.
+However, the floor-to-ceiling, wall-length cabinets showcasing bottled beers and ales from around the world is something to be admired.
+There’s also regular live music so be sure to check their website for all the dates.